mrismanaziz/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Why is it a bad idea to iron your four-leaf clover?
+Cause you shouldn't press your luck.